VincentZ-42/epic-test-bot/README.md

   * [Usage](#usage)
   * [Future Improvements](#future-improvements)

-This project was originally created in March 2020 and reposted without personal personal information.
+This project was originally created in March 2020 and reposted without personal information.

 ## Objective
  * Learn how to use Selenium to automate web testing applications